-IRECT admission to the Master of Science in Nursing (M.S.N.) program requires graduation from an NLN-accredited bacca laureate program with an upper division major in nursing (B.S.N. degree).
+IRECT admission to the Master of Science in Nursing (M.S.N.) program requires graduation from an NLNAC-accredited baccalaureate program with an upper division major in nursing (B.S.N. degree).
 Applicants from unaccredited nursing programs will be considered on an individual basis.

-Admission without a B.S.N. degree is possible via a generalist nursing Bridge component.
-Qualified students without a B.S.N. enter the Master of Science in Nursing Bridge, a M.S.N. program with multiple entry options.
+Admission without a B.S.N. degree is possible via a generalist nursing pre-specialty or pre-specialty-R.N. component.
+Qualified students without a B.S.N. enter the Master of Science in Nursing Pre-Specialty Component, a M.S.N. program with multiple entry options.